cheunghei/meta-log/other-blogs.md

 ### Privacy

 I am firmly committed to keeping any submissions completely anonymous unless the author makes it clear they want to share their name, but if you are more comfortable emailing me your submission anonymously from a friend's email account, that is also totally fine.

-I will only post the text/images shared with me, and under the name you specify in the email body - please make that very clear, e.g. "Pseudonym: Mike" or "Name: Jesse", or I will just set it to anonymous.
+I will only post the text/images shared with me in the email body and nothing else (i.e. not your email address or name associated, obviously, unless you specifically want to use your own name and make that very clear in the email text).

 ### Requirements